 - Skyward Scream: In "Homestar Ruiner", after Homestar hides out at Strong Bad's house, Strong Bad directs one at "IRONY!"
 He also pulls off a few in "Dangeresque 3".

 - Smash Cut: In "Homestar Ruiner", Marzipan asks Strong Bad if he remembers "what happened the last time [she] invited [him] to a party".
-Cut to a flashback of Strong Bad about to leap off of her house's roof into a large cake.
-Just as he's about to hit it, it immediately cuts to Strong Bad saying "No, not really".
+Cut to a flashback of Strong Bad about to leap off the roof of her house into a large cake.
+Just as he's about to hit it, it immediately cuts back to Strong Bad saying "No, not really".

 - Special Effects Failure: In-universe.
 A monster in the "Dangeresque 3" level is played by Strong Sad covered in motion capture balls; Strong Bad forgot to add the CGI.

 - Spoof Aesop: From "Homestar Ruiner"."I think we've learned an important lesson today... that messing around with people's houses and private property is a really bad idea.
 Unless it's me mess-arounding.
 Then it's hilarious."

 - Stalker with a Crush: Coach Z toward Marzipan in "Baddest of the Bands".
 He has one in the web series as well, but here, it's cranked Up to Eleven.